Fall in Connecticut features a calendar bursting with activities, events, and festivals.

 Peekskill, NY, has enjoyed a renaissance over the past decade or so.
 And Oktoberfest is a great opportunity to check the town out.
 Like Oktoberfest at Bear Mountain, you’ll get to enjoy all German food, German beer, and polka music you need for the year.

-Quaint Newtown, CT, holds its annual outdoor arts festival on September 21 and 22, 2019.
+Quaint Newtown, CT, holds its annual outdoor arts festival in mid-September.

 Little Kent, Connecticut, squeezes everything it can out of fall.
 It’s the epitome of Connecticut in the Fall, and this event helps drive that point home.
 Visitors to the Connecticut Antique Machinery Association’s event can see: